 My name is Don Ray.
-I have over 20 years' diversified experience as an ordained Pastor; theology and leadership educator; mixed methods researcher; Police & Fire Chaplain Certified in Critical Incident Stress Management (C-CISM); and more.
+I have over 20 years' diversified experience as an ordained Pastor; theology and leadership instructor; mixed methods researcher; trauma educator; Police Chaplain Certified in Critical Incident Stress Management (C-CISM); and more.

 + + +

-My recent U.S. nationwide mixed methods study is the largest-known project ever conducted on trauma, coping, and posttraumatic growth (PTG) among clergy (n = 502), and the only known empirical study to examine PTG from a Lutheran Christian perspective.
+My recent U.S. nationwide two-phase study (2025) is the largest-known project ever conducted on trauma, coping, and posttraumatic growth (PTG) among clergy (n = 502), and the only known empirical study to examine PTG from a Lutheran Christian perspective.

 _DER1.jpg